salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ### Step 2

-In Step 2, the 'Datalake for Nonprofits' app will gather credentials to connect to the NPO Salesforce Organization.
+In Step 2, the 'Datalake for Vera Amp Impact' app will gather credentials to connect to the NPO Salesforce Organization.
 For AWS to access the NPO's Salesforce data, we will need user authorization.
 For this, the app gives guidance to the user to create a dedicated Salesforce user with the necessary profile or permission set that provides:

 - Access to the objects and fields in Salesforce that you plan to sync
 - System Permission: API Enabled